Is Spotify or YouTube Music better? We look at how two of the most popular music streaming services in the game stack up against each other.

 For $9.99 per month for individuals in the US, a premium account grants users access to ad-free and on-demand listening with unlimited skips.
 Offline listening lets you take music with you on-the-go and keep listening without a data connection, even on the Apple Watch and Wear OS.

-Spotify HiFi is the exciting new feature coming to Spotify soon.
+Spotify HiFi is the exciting new feature Spotify promise is coming soon.
 HiFi will bring CD-quality music to the streaming service, however we are unsure whether this will require additional payment for the upgrade.

 Birthed from the now discontinued Google Play Music, much like Spotify, YouTube Music has two tiers, one free and the other requiring a monthly subscription.
 Their free model offers ad-supported music on-demand across desktop, mobile and other devices such as cars, TVs, smart watches and more.